gertig/bootstrap-node/Readme.md

 bootstrap allows you to create a new node.js app with a few things already setup to get you started.
 It takes a lot of inspiration from the express app executable.

-You can use Javascript or Coffescript by following the prompts.
+You can use Javascript or Coffeescript by following the prompts.

 ## Usage